nagarajankarthik/TransMLA/qwen3.md

 [q_0, q_1, q_2, q_3, q_4, q_5, q_6, q_7]^R \cdot [k_0, k_1, k_2, k_3, k_4, k_5, k_6, k_7]^R
 $$

 , where the superscript 'R' denotes [Rotary Position Embeddings](https://arxiv.org/pdf/2104.09864).
-Let $q_{2l - 1}$ be the real components of the query vectors and $q_{2l}$ be the imaginary components, where $1 \le l \le 4$.
+Let $q_{2l + 1}$ be the imaginary components of the query vectors and $q_{2l}$ be the real components, where $0 \le l \le 3$.
 In the subsequent discussion, the real and imaginary components will be grouped together.
 Hence, the dot product can be written as:

 $$
 ([q_0, q_2, q_4, q_6]; [q_1, q_3, q_5, q_7])^R \cdot ([k_0, k_2, k_4, k_6]; [k_1, k_3, k_5, k_7])^R